AKRGames/AlterTrack-archive/README.md

-This repository has a file including every single (archived) Friday Night Funkin': AlterTrack related tweet posted to Twitter.
-In the file, you'll see how the mod and its ideas evolved alongside the FNF community over time.
+This repository has every single archived thing related to Friday Night Funkin': AlterTrack.
+Discover the mod's history as it evolves from what it was several months ago into what it is today.